June 13, 2025

 G2 reviewers often describe Brex's virtual cards as a standout feature.
 I’ve seen users highlight how easy it is to issue cards instantly, set dynamic spending limits for each team member, and track usage in real time.
 It’s a convenient way to stay in control without needing to micromanage every transaction.

 Notifications are another area where Brex gets high marks.
 Whether it’s an approval request or a spending alert, users mention receiving instant updates through Slack or email, which helps cut down on internal communication loops.
-Cashback and travel points also come up often—many appreciate the added value Brex brings to everyday business spending.
+Cashback and travel points also come up often — many appreciate the added value Brex brings to everyday business spending.

 Automation is a big win, too.
 Reviewers frequently mention that automated reconciliation aligns transactions with expense policies, reducing the need for manual work.
 The reporting tools also get positive feedback, especially for the level of detail they offer.
 Users say they can easily track trends and spot opportunities to optimize spending.

-One thing I’ve seen G2 users mention is that Brex offers so many features, it can feel overwhelming, especially for smaller teams or new users who don’t need everything right away.
+Another thing I’ve seen G2 users mention is that Brex offers so many features, it can feel overwhelming, especially for smaller teams or new users who don’t need everything right away.
 While the range of tools is impressive, the learning curve can be steep if you're just getting started.

-Real-time features are generally well-liked, but I’ve also come across feedback about occasional delays in syncing updates.
+Real-time features are generally well-liked, but I’ve also come across G2 feedback about occasional delays in syncing updates.
 When you’re expecting instant results, even a short lag can be frustrating.

 “The only shortcoming that Brex has is the lack of physical checks.
 While antiquated and outdated, checks can still be a big part of business dealings.
 I get $10,000 - $100,000 in monthly wire transfers from title companies.
 Occasionally, I get paper checks instead.
 When I used Bluevine, they recognized these as normal, and made the entire balance of the checks available immediately.
 I've only deposited two checks with Brex, but both had very long holds placed on them.
 I would appreciate certified funds checks from title companies, not having any holds placed on them, as it can impact payroll and bill management.”